-Kimchi is a fermented dish native to Korea.
-It is made of fermented cabbage and sometimes radishes, as well as garlic, salt, vinegar, chilli peppers and spices – making it a pretty potent side dish or salsa.
+Wondering how to make delicious kimchi at home?
+This fermented dish is native to Korea.
+It’s made of fermented cabbage and sometimes radishes, as well as garlic, salt, vinegar, chilli peppers and spices.
+It makes a pretty potent side dish or salsa.

 - Kimchi is high in fibre as well as a raft of probiotics, namely ones belonging to the Lactobacillus group which are good for digestion

 - It’s also packed with vitamins B and C and beta-carotene, which may be easier for our body to absorb here, thanks to the good bacteria present

 - 4 tbsp sea salt

 - 2 Chinese cabbages (also known as ‘nappa cabbages’), about 1kg each